 9 Natural and Effective Tips for Taking Care of Your Teeth

-When taking care of your teeth, besides having good hygiene, you need to keep in mind that there are certain foods and products that can be harmful to your teeth.
+When taking care of your teeth, aside from maintaining good hygiene, you need to keep in mind that there are certain foods and products that can be harmful to your dental health.

 Everyone has to take care of their teeth from the time they’re kids.
 This prevents problems like cavities, gingivitis, mouth sores, tartar, or infections.